smeehan12/standalone-recast-tutorial/index.md

 > ## Prerequisites
 >
+> * A personal repo containing a working version of your VHbb analysis code and gitlab-ci files from Wednesday's ATLAS CI/CD tutorial.
+>
-> Knowledge gained from the bootcamp so far, especially this morning's docker tutorial!
+> * Knowledge gained from the bootcamp so far, especially this morning's docker tutorial!
 {: .prereq}

 {% include links.md %}